 If our culture enforces this persona of confidence then it can sometimes be a bit tricky to be introverted, right?

-This can force the more quiet person to retract from the world or even engage in over-exaggerated ‘acting’ and exhibiting exhausting extroverted behaviour— the glow of the lantern inside extinguished.
+This can force the more quiet person to retract from the world or even engage in over-exaggerated ‘acting’ and exhibit exhausting extroverted behaviour— the glow of the lantern inside extinguished.

-This can lead to that sinking feeling of overwhelm, emptiness or a feeling of being deficient— your unique qualities forgotten.
+This can lead to that sinking feeling of overwhelm, emptiness, or a feeling of being deficient— your unique qualities are forgotten.

 Interestingly, it is the first version that is more sustainable as no one, or circumstance, can ever take the inner glow of confidence away from you.